 he studied language, music, art, and spent much time in the great museums and churches which have influenced his work.

 Freiman's work has been exhibited in solo and group shows in Pennsylvania, New York, Switzerland, and France.
 His work is in private and corporate collections in the United States and abroad.
-He owns and operates galleries in Philadelphia and Lancaster, Pennsylvania .
+He owns and operates a gallery in Lancaster, Pennsylvania .